OFS/ofs.github.io/docs/hw/common/board_installation/f2000x_board_installation/f2000x_board_installation.md

 ### 1.1 Audience

-The information in this document is intended for customers evaluating the Intel® IPU Platform F2000X-PL.
+The information in this document is intended for customers evaluating the IPU Platform F2000X-PL.
 The card is an acceleration development platform (ADP) intended to be used as a starting point for evaluation and development.
 This document will cover key topics related to server bring-up and physical platform installation, with links for deeper dives on the topics discussed therein.

 *Note: Code command blocks are used throughout the document.
 Comments are preceded with '#'.
 Full command output may not be shown.*